plone/plone.app.discussion/README.rst

 Credits
 =======

-This pakcage was initially developed as part of the Google Summer of Code 2009 by Timo Stollenwerk (student) and Martin Aspeli (mentor).
+This package was initially developed as part of the Google Summer of Code 2009 by Timo Stollenwerk (student) and Martin Aspeli (mentor).

 Many thanks to: